How to back up your computer to prevent data loss

 If you are using a Mac, open Activity Monitor from your Applications folder under the Utilities subfolder.
 Look at the “Disk” tab to see if any specific process is hogging your read/write speeds.
 A high amount of “System” or “Kernel” activity during idle times can indicate that your drive is failing.
 If the machine feels sluggish or freezes when you open a simple folder, stop trying to run a full system image and just grab your most vital files manually.

-Windows 10 and 11 both feature a tool called File History.
+Windows 10 and Windows 11 both feature a tool called File History.
 This is great if you want to keep versions of your documents so you can go back in time if a file gets corrupted.
-You can find this by typing “File History” into the search bar, though it requires an external drive to be plugged in first.
-Once it is set up, Windows will automatically save copies of your files every hour or every day, depending on your settings.
+You can find this by typing “File History” into the search bar, though it requires an external hard drive to be plugged in first.
+Once it is set up, Windows will perform an automatic backup of your files every hour or every day, depending on your settings.

 The manual “Drag and Drop” method

-If you have a fast internet connection, services like OneDrive, Google Drive, or Dropbox are excellent secondary options.
-Most Windows 11 users already have OneDrive integrated into their taskbar.
+If you have a fast internet connection, OneDrive is an excellent secondary option provided by Microsoft.
+Most modern Windows PC users already have OneDrive integrated into their taskbar.
 Ensure the little blue cloud icon shows “Up to date” before you assume your files are safe in the cloud.
 If it says “Syncing,” your files are still sitting on your local drive and aren’t actually backed up yet.
+Using OneDrive is a great way to ensure that even if your laptop is stolen, your data remains accessible from another device.

 macOS backup strategies for MacBook users